Endometriosis and Nutrition: What You Need to Know

 Enjoy more fatty fish (salmon, trout, herring, mackerel, sardines), ground flax, avocado, olive oil, nuts and seeds.

 Antioxidants are effective in helping to reduce inflammation.
-For endometriosis, increasing Vitamin C and E have been linked to reduced pelvic pain and menstrual cramps.
+For endometriosis, increasing Vitamin C and E have been linked to reduced pelvic pain and menstrual cramping.

 These antioxidants are found in fruits and vegetables like citrus fruits, broccoli, kiwi, bok choy, bell peppers and more.
 Other foods include salmon, almonds, sunflower seeds and oils.